 After installing the camera hardware, the union used the Xiris weld cameras for both “hands-on” and “hands-off” phases of their weld skills training process.

 In the hands-on phase, students make welds on test samples in training booths equipped with weld cameras that record and display the welds being done by the student.
 Other students and the instructor observe the welds in process, and the recorded video of the weld test is then reviewed offline for detailed analysis and feedback.
 With access to the video offline, students are able to clearly review how well they performed a weld and receive instruction on how to improve or learn from their mistakes.

-In the hands-off phase, the facility’s instructors can make a weld demonstration with a weld camera recording the process.
-Instead of having students crammed around the weld station where they may not all be able to see the process, students can either watch the instructor’s weld process demo live on a large computer monitor, or review the video of the weld demo offline.
-In this way, video footage of both good and bad weld procedures can be archived for offline viewing and training purposes, to provide a library of useful training material for the students.
+In the hands-off phase, the facility’s instructors make a weld demonstration with a weld camera recording the process.
+Instead of having students crammed around the weld station where they are not all able to see the process, students can watch the instructor’s weld process demo live on a large computer monitor or review the video of the weld demo offline.
+Later, the video footage of both good and bad weld procedures is archived for offline viewing and training purposes, to provide a library of useful training material for the students.

 Beyond hands-off and hands-on training in the classroom, instructors can also broadcast both live and recorded examples of welding instruction, providing new options for remote training.
 The result is a much larger number of students that can be trained or re-certified at a lower cost.

 Using a Weld Camera in training facilities such as a union local is an important productivity tool that improves the quality of the teaching process, makes the learning experience more rewarding for the students, and bolsters the reputation and prestige of the welding program.

 Stay up to date by following us on social media or subscribe to our blog!